High-throughput study of the static dielectric constant at high temperatures in oxide and fluoride cubic perovskites: Introduction

-In this study, we use finite-temperature lattice dynamics calculations to compute the static dielectric constant of 92 oxide and fluoride cubic perovskites at high temperature.
-Such a high-throughput methodology is particularly interesting for the search of new materials that could operate at specific conditions.
+Here, we use finite-temperature lattice dynamics calculations to compute the static dielectric constant of 78 oxide and fluoride cubic perovskites at high temperature, directly from the temperature-dependent phonon spectra.
+Our high-throughput methodology is particularly interesting for the search of new materials that could operate under specific conditions.
 In particular, with the recent development of sensors and electronics designed to operate close to the engine of airplanes or vehicles, the industry would benefit from compounds that are more adapted to high-temperature conditions, especially for use in capacitors \citep{Zeb_high_T_dielectrics}.

-We first describe the method, which is based on the Lyddane-Sachs-Teller relations \citep{LST_relations,LST_Cochran} combined with temperature-dependent lattice dynamics calculations \citep{Ambroise_ScF3}, and demonstrate its reliability by computing the dielectric constant of BaTiO$_{3}$, SrTiO$_{3}$ and KTaO$_{3}$ at 500\,K and 1000\,K. In a second part, we build on the high-throughput finite-temperature phonon spectra that we obtained in our previous work \citep{Ambroise_perovskites_kappa} to study the dielectric constant of oxide and fluoride cubic perovskites at high temperature.
-We find that oxides present a larger diversity of values, that niobates are likely good dielectrics at high temperature, and that the ion-clamped value of the dielectric constant is unexpectedly well correlated with the high-temperature dielectric properties.
+We first describe the method, which is based on the Lyddane-Sachs-Teller (LST) relations \citep{LST_relations,LST_Cochran} combined with temperature-dependent lattice dynamics calculations \citep{Ambroise_ScF3}, and demonstrate its reliability by computing the dielectric constants of BaTiO$_{3}$, SrTiO$_{3}$ and KTaO$_{3}$.
+We also evaluate the impact of the modifications of the Born charges and of the electronic dielectric constant due to thermal effects on the value of the static dielectric constant, as well as the effect of lifetime broadening, in the case of SrTiO$_{3}$.
+In a second part, we build on the high-throughput finite-temperature phonon spectra that we obtained in our previous work \citep{Ambroise_perovskites_kappa} to study the dielectric constant of oxide and fluoride cubic perovskites at high temperature.
+We find that oxides present a larger diversity of values, and that the ion-clamped value of the dielectric constant is unexpectedly well correlated with the high-temperature dielectric properties.